fluent/fluent-logger-ruby/README.md

 #### timeout (Integer)

 Specify a timeout in seconds for connecting.
-Default: `0`
+Default: `0` (Disabled)

 #### buffer_overflow_handler (Proc)